minerbadd/MUSE/data/muse/Mining MUSE.md

 ### Next: ComputerCraft (Tweaked) for Each World You Create

-MUSE can help you populate the world you've created.
+MUSE and Computercraft's Global Positioning System (GPS) can help you navigate in the world you've created.
+While GPS coordinates need not be aligned with Minecraft coordinates, it helps in using some game facilities if they are.
+MUSE provides a way to do this.
 You'll need to enable use of a command computer in survival mode.
-Change the configuration settings to do this and to increase the storage space on ComputerCraft computers.
+First up, change the configuration settings and increase the storage space on ComputerCraft computers.
 On Windows, the file to change default settings is at:
 ```md
 .minecraft\defaultconfigs\computercraft-server.toml
 ```